Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/basic-gdn-integration-with-rules-and-classes/do-not-translate.md

   reviewed: false
 ---

+Content under a Do Not Translate rule is not captured for translation and is displayed on translated sites exactly as it is on your source site.

+When applied to inline elements, such as a span tag, this will cause a placeholder to be created, unless the element is at the beginning or end of a string, in which case, the content will not be captured.

+### How to Apply

-## Add a Do Not Translate rule by URL, Element Class or Element ID in the Dashboard.
+### Add a Do Not Translate rule by URL, Element Class or Element ID in the Dashboard.

-## Add the ‘notranslate’ class to your source code
+### Add the ‘notranslate’ class to your source code

 ~~~
 <p class="notranslate">This paragraph won’t be captured for translation</p>